-This guidance has been prepared by the Tennessee Department of Environment and Conservation (TDEC), Division of Solid Waste Management (DSWM), to assist individuals who seek information about the DSWM's special waste program.
-This document is not regulation but is instead guidance intended primarily to assist solid waste generators in identifying the special wastes they generate and the information to be submitted with the Special Waste Application.
+This guidance has been prepared by the Tennessee Department of Environment and Conservation (TDEC), Division of Solid Waste Management (DSWM), to identify prohibited or restricted wastes and to assist individuals who seek information about the DSWM's special waste program.
+This document is not regulation but is instead guidance intended primarily to assist solid waste generators in identifying prohibited or restricted wastes and the special wastes they generate and the information to be submitted with the Special Waste Application.
 It also clarifies the potential outcomes from the DSWM's evaluation of such applications.